Locations

 • Educate developers and solution owners about how BTP services are charged.
 Often, simply making teams aware that “every extra GB of memory costs money” will drive more efficient usage.

-• If possible, utilize tagging/labeling of resources within BTP to map them to owners.
+• If possible, utilize tagging or labeling of resources within BTP to map them to their owners.
 Some organizations implement internal chargeback for cloud usage—whether you do a chargeback or not, making each team aware of their portion of the bill tends to incentivize mindful usage.

 7. Explore Third-Party Tools if Needed: